Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Experiment

 \subsection{Ablation Study}

 Table~\ref{tab:ablation} shows the contribution of each component of our PEBAL on the LostAndFound testing set.
-Our PEBAL obtains a significant performance gain by adding the AnomalyMix to the cross-entropy baseline that is directly trained to classify the anomalous pixels.
-Previous image-level AL improves the performance to 72.73\% and 3.81\% AP and FPR, respectively.
-A simple combination of $\ell_{ebm}$ and AL only improves the performance to 73.21\% AP and 2.97\% FPR.
-When adapting the proposed adaptive energy-biased penalty $a_{\omega}$ and $\ell_{ebm}$ to consider the pixel-wise information, the performance is boosted to 77.19\% AP and 1.19\% FPR95.
-Finally, the smoothness and sparsity regularisation losses stabilise the training and further improve the performance to the best results.
+All modules are trained with COCO OE images using AnomalyMix.
+Adding an extra OoD class to learn the OE training samples with entropy maximisation (\textbf{EM}) is our baseline (first row).
+To justify the effectiveness of our proposed joint training, we show the results using energy-based models ($\ell_{ebm}$ without $\ell_{pal}$) and pixel-wise abstention ($\ell_{pal}$ with pre-defined fixed penalty).
+Both outperform the baselines (AP=70.2, FPR=8.9 and AP=72.7, FPR=3.8 vs. AP=69, FPR=8.03), while our proposed joint training ($\ell_{ebm}$ + $\ell_{pal}$) obtains 77.19\% of AP and 1.19\% of FPR, improving over each module by 4\% to 7\%.
+This indicates the effectiveness of our joint training and the significance of our proposed PAL with learnable adaptive energy-based penalties $a_{\omega}$.
+Finally, the smoothness and sparsity regularisation losses stabilise the training and further improve the performance.